Key Takeaways:

 Read Also: Smoking Impairs Cognitive Performance Even in Those without High Blood Pressure and Diabetes

-The researchers did not have the ability to sequence the entire genome of a single cell without sequencing itself producing mutations that are then difficult to distinguish from true mutations caused by cigarette smoke.
+The researchers could not sequence the entire genome of a single cell without sequencing itself producing mutations that are then difficult to distinguish from true mutations caused by cigarette smoke.
 The technique, which has been refined by researchers at Albert Einstein Medical School, is called SCMDA.
 It was used on basal bronchial cells from 33 participants between the ages of 11 and 86, with different smoking histories.
 “These lung cells can live for many years, even decades, and therefore can accumulate mutations with age and smoking.

 The formation and accumulation of mutations in DNA are normal processes, but exposure to cigarette smoke, which contains about 4,000 harmful substances, significantly increases the incidence of these phenomena.
 It seems clear that long-term smokers accumulate more mutations, which increases the risk of cancer.
 But that’s not what the researchers observed.
 “The heaviest smokers did not have the highest number of mutations.
 Our data suggest that these individuals survived as long as they did, despite heavy smoking, because they were able to avoid accumulating additional mutations.”